 Unfortunately, these lenders often have stringent requirements, including plenty of paperwork, documentation, and meeting the lender’s high standards.
 In most cases, that means having excellent business credit, several years of existing financial statements, and collateral.
 If you pursue an SBA-guaranteed loan you will also need to be able to wait 60-90 days for approval, since the process normally takes that long.

 For expedient service, consider going through an alternative lender.
-Alternative lenders like Mulligan Funding offer working capital loans designed to provide businesses with support for ongoing expenses.
+Alternative lending partners like Mulligan Funding offer working capital loans designed to provide businesses with support for ongoing expenses.
 They can typically be approved in only a day or two, and have fewer requirements regarding credit and financial statements, so you can count on this loan when you really need it, whether it’s for a short-term growth opportunity or to expand your marketing budget.

 Choosing to take on a small business loan is a huge decision that’s best done after you’ve had the chance to look at all the ways your business may benefit.
-If you find that a business loan from an alternative lender may give you the opportunity to upgrade your equipment, overhaul your marketing strategy, or get a better handle on cash flow, then it makes sense to take the plunge.
+If you find that a business loan from an alternative lending partner may give you the opportunity to upgrade your equipment, overhaul your marketing strategy, or get a better handle on cash flow, then it makes sense to take the plunge.
 For the best service, go with a lender who specializes in small business loans.
 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!

 The information shared is intended to be used for informational purposes only and you should independently research and verify.